 In such a scenario, within a single ranging round the ranging anchor nodes support several different ranging modes at the same time.
-The different ranging modes operate quasi-simultaneous and serve different purposes in parallel at a single area of coverage.
+The different ranging modes operate quasi-simultaneous and serve different purposes (i.e., different use-cases requiring specific performance/behavior characteristics) in parallel at a single area of coverage.